marykdb/maryk/documentation/properties/reference.md

 ```

 ## Storage/Transport Byte representation
 The key of the referenced DataObject as bytes.
-With transport the LENGTH_DELIMITED
+With transport the Length Delimited
 wiretype is used

 ## String representation